-I’m tired of what’s going on in Washington and believe our two-party system is destroying our nation and I want to do something about it.
+I’m Barry Michaels and i’m tired of what’s going on in Washington.
+I believe our two-party system is destroying our nation and I want to do something about it.
 I can’t remember a time in my life when a member of one political party could not talk with a member of the opposite party without the possibility of having a physical confrontation.

 Today more than ever, we need to pay closer attention to the candidates rather than the party.
 I’ve never held political office but I’m educated in knowing how government works and I know from experience how to get things done.
 I’ve chosen to run as an Independent so I have no party affiliation and free to choose what’s best for Nevada and our Country.